KIT-HYD/c-u-curve/README.md

 For detail information see the related publication by Ehret and Dey (2022):
 Ehret, U., and P. Dey (2022), Technical note: c-u-curve: A method to analyse, classify and compare dynamical systems by uncertainty and complexity, Hydrol.
 Earth Syst.
 Sci.
 Discuss., 2022, 1-12.

 ## Requisites

 MATLAB 9.9

 ## Usage

-See test_c_u_curve.m
+See test_c_u_curve.m for simple test cases
+See test_c_u_curve_EhretDeyHESS2022.m for an application with real data

 ## Files

 * test_c_u_curve.m            	    	contains example applications for single- and multivariate data sets, and for deterministic and probabilisitc value representations
+* test_c_u_curve_EhretDeyHESS2022.m 	contains all code to reproduce the results from Ehret and Dej (2022)
-* f_c_u_curve.f               function returning all values to plot the c_u_curve (uncertainty and complexity values for user-selected time slicing schemes)
+* f_c_u_curve.m               		function returning all values to plot the c_u_curve (uncertainty and complexity values for user-selected time slicing schemes)
-* f_entropy_anyd_fast         function returning the (joint) entropy of an 1-to-any-dimensional discrete (binned) frequency distribution
+* f_entropy.m         			function returning the (joint) entropy of an 1-to-any-dimensional discrete (binned) frequency distribution
-* c_u_curve_application_EhretDey2022.m contains all code to reproduce the results in Ehret and Dey (2022)
-* c_u_curve_application_EhretDey2022.mat contains all data used in c_u_curve_application_EhretDey2022.m
+* f_binme.m				returns values classified in bins
+* f_maxEnt_known_mean.m			returns the maximum possible entropy of a discrete distribution for which the mean is known.
+* test_f_maxEnt_known_mean.m		constains example applications for f_maxEnt_known_mean.m

 ## Contact